Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 [Slides](https://docs.google.com/presentation/d/1wOsTthhK1rgmSYl6ZChHzSTD3hkMjmlkfZKnlgQtU94)

-* The three most important challenges when working with a distributed team are [the missing watercooler](https://blog.cto.hiv/working-remote-fix-the-missing-watercooler),_ [quality time](https://blog.cto.hiv/working-remote-quality-together-time) together and [celebrating successes](https://blog.cto.hiv/working-remote-celebrate-successes).
+* The three most important challenges when working with a distributed team are the [missing watercooler](https://blog.cto.hiv/working-remote-fix-the-missing-watercooler), [quality time](https://blog.cto.hiv/working-remote-quality-together-time) and [celebrating successes](https://blog.cto.hiv/working-remote-celebrate-successes).

 * _ProTips:_ Always have a communication fallback ready, define a communication escalation process, everybody should work remotely (at least some days a week), plan every hour when meeting in person and send everyone a cake once in a while.

-* There is a [Developer Happiness Questionnaire](https://blog.cto.hiv/developer-happiness-questionnaire) based the book [First, Break All The Rules](http://www.gallup.com/press/176069/first-break-rules-world-greatest-managers-differently.aspx) that helps you collect feedback from your colleagues.
+* There is a [Developer Happiness Questionnaire](https://blog.cto.hiv/developer-happiness-questionnaire) based on the book [First, Break All The Rules](http://www.gallup.com/press/176069/first-break-rules-world-greatest-managers-differently.aspx) that helps you collect feedback from your colleagues.

 ## JSON API -- The ultimate anti-bikeshedding weapon -- Henning Glatter&#8209;Götz